mvac7/fR3eL_VDP_TMS9918A_Lib/docs/HOWTO.md

 ## 1 Description

-Library with basic functions to work with the TMS9918A/28A/29A video processor.
+C Library functions to work with the TMS9918A/28A/29A video processor.

-It does not use the MSX BIOS but it does require system variables, so it can be used for any MSX application although it is designed for the MSX-DOS environment.

-Use them for developing MSX applications using [Small Device C Compiler (SDCC)](http://sdcc.sourceforge.net/) cross compiler.
+This library is designed to develop applications for MSX computers in any of the different environments available (ROM, MSXDOS or MSXBASIC), using the Small Device C Compiler [(SDCC)](http://sdcc.sourceforge.net/) cross compiler.

+It is optimized to offer the highest possible speed when using the TMS9918A VDP, especially in functions that work with data blocks (FillVRAM, CopyToVRAM and CopyFromVRAM).
+Fast read/write functions (FastVPOKE and FastVPEEK) have been added, which access the next used video memory cell.

+You can complement it with any of these libraries:
+- [VDP_PRINT](https://github.com/mvac7/fR3eL_VDP_PRINT_Lib) library with functions for display text strings in the graphic modes of the TMS9918A (G1 and G2).
+- [VDP_SPRITES](https://github.com/mvac7/SDCC_VDP_SPRITES_Lib) Library of functions for directly accessing sprite attributes from the TMS9918A video processor.

+You also have a [VDP_TMS9918A_MSXBIOS](https://github.com/mvac7/SDCC_VDP_TMS9918A_Lib) Library, developed using functions of the MSX BIOS.
+The advantage of using the BIOS is that the library is more compact and guarantees compatibility with all MSX models, but it has the disadvantage of being slow.

-This library is part of the [MSX fR3eL Project](https://github.com/mvac7/SDCC_MSX_fR3eL).
+These libraries are part of the [MSX fR3eL Project](https://github.com/mvac7/SDCC_MSX_fR3eL).

+This project is open source under the [MIT license](LICENSE).
+You can add part or all of this code in your application development or include it in other libraries/engines.

 <br/>